 The devil knows that his time is short.
 He is losing the war.
 True, the majority of the warriors are on his side, but he knows that he can’t stand up to the power of God.
 His purpose is to destroy as many lives as possible before being destroyed himself.

 To do that, he has sent "false prophets among the people."
 "They will secretly introduce destructive heresies (saved by grace)."
 2 Peter 2:1.
-Having a "form of godliness (go to church and sing and shout His name) but denying the power (living without sin).
+Having a "form of godliness (going to church and singing and shouting His name) but denying the power (living without sin).
 Have nothing to do with them."
 2 Timothy 3:5.